Unidata/tds/docs/src/public/userguide/pages/thredds/DatasetSourcePlugin.md

 <datasetSource>my.package.DatasetSourceImpl</datasetSource>
 ~~~

-## Adding to the Thredds Configuration Catalog
+## Adding To The THREDDS Configuration Catalog

 In the above example, `DatasetSourceExample` will _claim_ any request whose path starts with `*/special/*`.
-In the Thredds Configuration Catalog, you will add datasets which have that path.
+In the THREDDS Configuration Catalog, you will add datasets which have that path.

 A simple example: